Western Colorado University: Borick Business Building

 The Borick Business Building is home to the School of Business, which encompasses the Business Administration, Accounting and Economics programs in addition to the nation's first Outdoor Industry MBA.

 Taylor Hall

 Taylor Hall was the first building on Western's campus.
 It is LEED-certified and houses Western's administrative offices as well as the Communication Arts, Languages & Literature Department, Welcome Center and WSB radio station.

 Hurst Quad

 The Hurst Quad comprises Kelley, Hurst and Quigley Halls.
 Kelley Hall houses the Behavioral & Social Sciences and Environment & Sustainability departments.
 Hurst Hall houses the Natural & Environmental Sciences and Mathematics & Computer Science departments.
 Quigley Hall, which received significant renovations in 2016, is the center for the Art and Music departments.

+Rady School of Computer Science & Engineering building

+Opened in 2021, the Rady School of Computer Science & Engineering building is a 75000 sqft building that houses Western's new school of engineering, a school that operates in partnership with the University of Colorado Boulder.
+The steel and glass building's south side overlooks a large quad and symbolizes a positive future for the university.

 Leslie J. Savage Library

 The Leslie J. Savage Library's West Wing was designed by Temple Buell.

 Mountaineer Field House and Paul Wright Gym

 The Mountaineer Field House opened on Western's campus in March 2014.
 The 65,000-square-foot facility includes a 200-meter track, multi-purpose courts, workout rooms, climbing wall, and a trampoline and foam pit.

 The Paul Wright Gym is attached to the Mountaineer Field House.
 At the north end of campus, this 1951 building is the world's highest collegiate gym.
 It seats 1,800 and various renovations have added Western's indoor pool, a wrestling room, locker rooms, the Hall of Fame trophy room and classrooms for Western's Recreation & Outdoor Education and Exercise & Sport Science departments.
 It's named for Paul W. Wright, who spent 38 years as a professor, coach and administrator at Western, as well serving as a judge and mayor of Gunnison.